Hormonal Acne: Why You Break Out Before Your Period

-Cramps, bloating, PMS … without a doubt, periods can be tough.
-For some of us, cyclical breakouts can occur during that time of the month — almost like clockwork.
+Between cramps, bloating and PMS, there’s no doubt that periods can be tough.
+For some of us, we experience cyclical breakouts that can occur just a couple of days before that time of the month — almost like clockwork.
 If you’re one of the many women who finds themselves asking, “Why do I break out before my period?” you’ll want to keep reading.
-Ahead, learn about the most likely culprit — hormones — and what you can do about the pre-period and hormonal pimples!
+Ahead, learn about the most likely culprit — hormones — and what you can do about the pre-period and hormonal acne.

 How Hormones Affect Skin

-Just like breakouts that can appear during puberty and pregnancy, pre-menstrual breakouts are often due to hormonal changes and fluctuations.
-Prior to your period you experience an increase in androgens — male sex hormones which are in both males and females — and a decrease in female sex hormones.
-This fluctuation during your time of the month can lead to acne flare-ups by overstimulating the sebaceous (or oil) glands and — according to the American Academy of Dermatology — “altering the development of skin cells that line the hair follicles in the skin.”
+Just like breakouts that can appear during puberty and pregnancy, premenstrual breakouts are often due to hormonal changes and fluctuations.
+Prior to your period you experience an increase in androgens — male sex hormones that are in both males and females — and a decrease in female sex hormones.
+This fluctuation during your time of the month can lead to hormonal acne flare-ups by overstimulating the sebaceous (or oil) glands and, according to the American Academy of Dermatology, “altering the development of skin cells that line the hair follicles in the skin.”

-While perhaps the driving force behind pre-period pimples, hormonal fluctuations don't always work alone.
+While perhaps the driving force behind pre-period pimples are hormonal fluctuations, they don't always work alone.
 Lifestyle factors can come into play when it comes to breakouts, too.
 For instance, while it’s important to always keep your hands away from your face, during the weeks leading up to your period (when your skin may be more prone to breakouts) it’s key to be hands off.
 Our hands can harbor all kinds of pore-clogging dirt, so do your best to keep them far away from your complexion and always wash them before starting your skin-care routine.

-Another hidden cause of breakouts can be your cell phone.
-Between touching them with our hands all day long, putting them on random surfaces and allowing our friends to borrow them, our smartphones are breeding grounds for bacteria.
+Another hidden cause of breakouts may be your cell phone.
+Between touching them with your hands all day long, putting them on random surfaces and allowing your friends to borrow them, your smartphone is a breeding ground for bacteria.
 Wipe yours down often to help to reduce your risk.

 Your skin-care routine shouldn’t remain the same 365 days a year.
 Just as you adjust for different seasons, travel plans and environmental factors, you’ll want to make a few changes to your skin-care routine during that time of the month.
-Thankfully, these pre-period breakouts don’t have to be etched into your monthly calendar.
-By going on the offense and following the right skin-care routine, complete with mild cleansers and non-comedogenic moisturizers, you can help stave off those blemishes.
-Also, try looking for topical products that contain salicylic acid or benzoyl peroxide, which are key acne-fighting ingredients.
+By going on the offense and following the right skin-care routine, complete with mild cleansers and non-comedogenic moisturizers, you can help stave off blemishes.
+Also, try topical products that contain salicylic acid or benzoyl peroxide, which are key acne-fighting ingredients.